1. Am I eligible for the PAIE program?

 All mandatory questions are marked with an asterisk (*) on the application form.
 There are some questions included on the form that are not mandatory but may be applicable to you.
-Since acceptance into the PAIE Program is a competitive process (we have limited spaces available) it is in your best interest to provide as much information as you can on your application form so that we can adequately assess your candidacy.
+We ask that you provide as much information as you can on your application form so that we can adequately assess your candidacy.

 No. After you click "submit", a message will appear on your screen thanking you for submitting your PAIE Application.
 When you see this message, you can be sure that we have received your application.

-12. If I have a Master's/PhD degree from Canada, and a Bachelor's from outside of Canada, am I eligible for the program?
+11. If I have a Master's/Ph.D. degree from Canada, and a Bachelor's degree from outside of Canada, am I still eligible for the program?

-If you have completed Canadian post-secondary education you are not eligible to participate.
-However, if you are currently enrolled but not finished your degree or diploma then you are still eligible.
-Professional development courses or certificates will be considered on a case by case basis.
-If you are not sure if you’re eligible based on your education status please contact us.
+Professional development courses or certificates will be considered on a case-by-case basis.
+If you are not sure if you’re eligible based on your education status, please contact us: firstname.lastname@example.org

-13. If I live outside of the Greater Toronto Area (GTA) can I still participate in the PAIE Program?
+12. If I currently live outside of Ontario (outside of Canada) can I still participate in the PAIE Program?

-14. Can I participate in PAIE if I'm in another employment program?
+13. Can I apply to PAIE if I'm currently in another employment program?